 You CAN Go From This . . .

 List Of Commonly Treated Driving Anxiety Symptoms at The April Center:

 2.)
-Your fear of driving seems to involve more than just the act of driving and can include a fear of losing control, a fear of passing out, fear of being trapped on a road or freeway with no quick escape, fear of hitting other cars or pedestrians, and more.
+Your fear of driving seems to involve more than just the act of driving and can include a fear of losing control, a fear of passing out, fear of being trapped on a road, freeway or highway with no quick escape, fear of hitting other cars or pedestrians, fear of driving to new or unknown places, fear of driving over bridges, through mountains and more.

 3.)
-When you are driving or anticipating driving, you often experience a great degree of anxiety, which includes physical symptoms such as, dizziness, rapid heartbeat, breathing struggles, shaking and trembling, sweating, nausea, tingling of the hands, and many more.
+When you are driving or anticipating driving, you often experience a great degree of anxiety, which can include physical symptoms such as, dizziness, rapid heartbeat, breathing struggles, shaking and trembling, sweating, nausea, tingling of the hands, and many more.

 4.)
 You often create excuses in order to avoid specific situations where you would be forced to drive.

 5.)
 You have (or fear having) panic attacks and anxiety attacks while driving, which may involve many of the above physical symptoms and the feeling that you may lose control of yourself, the car and sometimes reality.

 6.)
 You fear that when driving you may cause an accident that brings harm to you and others.

 7.)
 You experience anticipatory anxiety and are scared days or weeks before a scheduled time where you know you'll be expected to drive.

 8.)
 You often depend on others to drive you where you need to go, with a reduced ability to take care of your life on your own terms.